Graduate student opportunities in GIScience

 Department of Geography, Society, and Environment at the University of Minnesota

 RECRUITING MA AND PHD STUDENTS IN FALL 2022

 The Department of Geography, Society, and Environment at the University of Minnesota invites students to apply for MA and PhD positions in Geography with a specialization in Geographic Information Science (GIScience).
 The department also offers a two-year professional Masters of GIS (MGIS).

 The department offers all MA or PhD students a very competitive funding package that will cover a standard progression of four to five years for the PhD and two years for the MA.
 This includes a stipend, tuition, and fringe costs.
 The application deadline is mid-December for admission in the following year.
 Note we have strong links to the Population and Health training program at the Minnesota Population Center, which offers RA and fellowship funding.

 The Department of Geography, Society, and Environment at the University of Minnesota has long been a center of innovative work in Geographic Information Science.
-The Spatial Innovation Lab is home to eight full-time faculty/staff members who provide breadth and depth in GIScience concepts and practice.
+The department is home to eight full-time faculty/staff members who provide breadth and depth in GIScience concepts and practice.